clockworksspheres/advanced-learning-and-reseasrch-accelerator/README.md

 # learning-and-research-accelerator

-Tool framework for Symbiotic Intelligence
+Tool framework for Symbiotic Intelligence - with the goal of facilitating learning and research in both man and machine.

 ## End Design Goal:

-Create an app, glue logic, apis, plugin environment, pulling in a variety of search algorithms, libraries, frameworks and applications to facilitate accelleration of research and learning.
+Create a tool framework around the "principle of emergence"* to enable the "symbiotic relationship between man and machine"* to be "more than the sum of its parts" - or Symbiotic Intelligence - to improve accelleration of productivity, reduction of error, increased output, faster decision management with better information, and more.

 ### References for "principle of emergence"
   * https://www.sebokwiki.org/wiki/Emergence ['As defined by Checkland, emergence is “the principle that entities exhibit properties which are meaningful only when attributed to the whole, not to its parts.” ' (Checkland 1999, 314).]